RYAN MINTI

 Closed off: Unwilling to let others get close, emotionally or physically.

-Inflexible rules: Strict "my way or the highway" approach; resistant to new ideas or compromising.
+Inflexible rules: Resistant to new ideas or compromising.

 Avoids vulnerability: Puts up walls to avoid hurt, often reacting with an automatic "no".

-Protective but costly: Effectively shields from pain but sacrifices deep connection and intimacy.
+Protective: Effectively shields from pain at the sacrifice of deep connection and intimacy.

 Rooted in past experiences: Often develops after negative experiences like abuse.